klaydze/SongBook/README.md

 Themes are copied from Javier Segovia Córdoba.
 Visit his projects: https://github.com/Dahnark

 # Database
-Database is not yet included because I'm converting it from sqlite to realm database.
+Database already included but instead of realm database as my previous plan, I'm using json for now.

 # Note
 This application is for my personal use only...